velocitylabs-org/turtle/widget/README.md

 ## ⛓️ Chain and Token Configuration

-You can also customize the Chains and Tokens you want to show in your widget instance – it works by passing the variable registry
+You can also customize the Chains and Tokens you want to show in your widget instance – it works by passing the `registry` configuration.
+It defaults to using all chains & tokens supported by the [Turtle App](app.turtle.cool) otherwise.

 ```
 registry = {